The German Diary Archive

 Practical Information

-• What to Bring: A notebook or journal can be helpful if you feel inspired to document your thoughts during your visit.
-Comfortable walking shoes are recommended, as you may want to explore the surrounding area.
+• What to Bring: A notebook or journal can be useful for jotting down reflections inspired by the diaries on display.
+Comfortable walking shoes are recommended, as visitors may spend time exploring the exhibits and surrounding area.

 Frequently Asked Questions